Driving in Afghanistan

 Traveling in Afghanistan is not a holiday option for most travelers, but those who actually visit it come back with great travel memoirs.

-📹 Road from Tajikistan border to Kunduz:
+Road from the Tajik border to Kunduz

 Taking your own car into Afghanistan is entirely possible and very doable.
 Writing a Survival Guide about Driving Afghanistan may seem crazy, but there are a few travelers, adventurous enough to enter the country driving their own wheels, either by car or motorcycle.

 » Driving in Afghanistan will require a document called road permit or permit of vehicle entrance to Afghanistan.
 This particular document can be issued by the consulate or embassy where you’re making your Afghan visa.
 The road permit to Afghanistan costs $100 US.
 Along with the money (that has to be paid at a local bank), you have to fill in a form and make a written declaration of what you will be doing in the country.
 I wrote that I was going to visit several cities for tourism purposes.

 2- Your safety at risk

 » Not all cities, towns and villages are dangerous;

 » Not all cities, towns and villages are safe;

 » Some regions are entirely off-limits to westerns;

 » Try to get informed about the situation in the region you’re driving in Afghanistan by talking to the local population, border guards, Afghan army;